This section provides a simplified outline of the steps involved

 command in the management client (see

-Section 18.5.2, “Commands in the MySQL Cluster Management Client”).
+Section 18.5.2, “Commands in the NDB Cluster Management Client”).
 These start

 phases are also reported in the